Stochastic Gradient Descent for Barycenters in Wasserstein Space: Variance reduction via batch SGD

-The supporting idea for using mini-batches is \emph{reducing the noise} of the estimator of $F^\prime(\mu)$, namely: \begin{proposition} The integrated variance of { the mini batch estimator for $F^\prime(\mu)$ of batch size $S$, given by} $-\frac{1}{S}\sum_{i=1}^{S}(T_{\mu}^{m_i}-I)$, decreases linearly in the sample size, i.e.,\ \begin{proof}
+The supporting idea for using mini-batches is \emph{reducing the noise} of the estimator of $F^\prime(\mu)$, namely: \begin{proposition} The integrated variance of { the mini batch estimator of fixed batch size $S$ for $F^\prime(\mu)$, given by} $-\frac{1}{S}\sum_{i=1}^{S}(T_{\mu}^{m_i}-I)$, decreases linearly in the sample size.
+More precisely, we have \begin{proof}

 { In a similar way as shown in eq.~\eqref{eq:VE}, the integrated variance of the mini-batch estimator is}

 The first term can be expanded as